TimPelgrim/Rotterdampas-API-Docs/source/index.md

 > Offer.type is an enum: 1 = or, 2 = and

-This returns the basic information for all the actions that are active right now.
+This returns the basic information for all the actions that are active right now ordered by `end_date` ascending.
 <aside class="success">
 Remember — The results of this call can also be changed by using one of the global call parameters.
 </aside>